Wedding Planning 101

 Here, we walk through each month and try to give you the best advice on whether you need to postponeRead More

-UPDATE MAY 4: The ban on all gatherings, including weddings, still remains in effect in New Jersey indefinitely, so…what does that mean NOW for New Jersey brides?
+UPDATE JUNE 4: The ban on large gatherings, including weddings, still remains in effect in New Jersey indefinitely, so…what does that mean NOW for New Jersey brides?
 Here I’m going to try to answer as many questions as possible.
 Keep in mind that there’s still a lot of confusion and scrambling on the part of BOTH brides and vendors right now.
 Everyone is trying to figure out this new territory, all while trying to keep their wedding vision intact.

 Please try to keep calm and remain patient.
 Reach out to your vendors for guidance and advice.
 They want to help you and will do whatever they can to switch dates around.
 But remember that we’ve never seen anything like this before and everyone is trying their best.
 Your vendors are not only trying to accommodate your wedding, but potentially hundreds of other brides, so patience is key even though that seems hard right now.